bogeeee/membrace-db/readme.md

 # Features

 - Can persist **class instances** and restore them as such.
-MiniDb will tell you to register them.
+MembraceDb will tell you to register them.
 - Can keep **backups**.
 With smart consolidation.
 - **Atomic writes** (file swaps) and corruption checks.
 - Supports data types **beyond json**: `undefined`, `Infinity`, `NaN`, `-0`, `Date`, `Map`, `Set`, `BigInt`, regular expressions, circular references.
 See the `serializer` option.